Key Points About Graves Disease in Babies

-Graves disease in a newborn most often occurs when the mother has or had Graves disease.
-The mother’s antibodies can cross the placenta and affect the thyroid gland in the growing baby.
-Graves disease in a pregnant woman can result in stillbirth, miscarriage, or preterm birth.
+- Graves disease in a newborn often occurs when the mother has or had Graves disease.
+Graves disease in a pregnant woman can result in stillbirth, miscarriage or preterm birth.

-With treatment right away, babies usually recover fully within a few weeks.
-But Graves disease may recur during the first 6 months to 1 year of life.
-The goal of treatment is to restore the thyroid gland to normal function so that it makes normal levels of thyroid hormone.
+- With treatment right away, babies usually recover fully within a few weeks.
+However, Graves disease may recur during the first 6 months to 1 year of life.

 The Division of Endocrinology and Diabetes at Children's National is a nationally recognized leader in providing quality care and innovative treatment for children.
 Discover more about the treatments we offer.